Cameras, NVRs, and ClareVision App Frequently Asked Questions

 Yes, ClareVision cameras are compliant with Profile S and T.

-What is the difference between the Value Series and the Performance series?
+What is the difference between the Value Series, Performance series, and Color at Night?

 The Value Series is intended to service accounts with basic surveillance requirements without sacrificing video quality and reliability.
 You will find the value series in the same high quality IP67 housings as the performance series and the video performance to be outstanding.
 The Performance Series adds: